coopdanger/ppm-specification/draft-ppm-protocol.md

 } VerifySubResp;
 ~~~

-The helper computes the verification message as follows.
-It first looks up the
+The helper computes its first-round VDAF verification message as follows.
+It
-HPKE secret key `sk` associated with `helper_share.aggregator_config_id`.
-If
+first looks up the HPKE secret key `sk` associated with
-not found, then the sub-response consists of an "unrecognized config" alert.
+`helper_share.aggregator_config_id`.
+If not found, then the sub-response
+consists of an "unrecognized config" alert.
+[TODO: We'll want to be more
-[TODO: We'll want to be more precise about what this means.
+precise about what this means.
 See issue#57.]
-Next,
-it attempts to decrypt the payload with the following procedure:
+Next, it attempts to decrypt the
+payload with the following procedure:

 ~~~
 context = SetupBaseR(helper_share.enc, sk,